-We are two weeks away from Celebrating Dreams 2020 and this year’s event has so much to offer aspiring and current business owners!
+We are two weeks away from Celebrating Dreams 2020.
+This year’s event has so much to offer aspiring and current business owners!
 Leading up to the virtual event, participants will join business experts for three live webinars: Keeping the Lights On, Marketing Strategies – Online & IRL, and Financial Business Resiliency.
-Attendees will learn strategies that build business sustainability including the Business Resiliency Toolkit, financial planning and analysis skills, and actionable marketing tactics to jump start your business.
+Attendees will learn strategies that build business sustainability.
+Strategies taught will include the Business Resiliency Toolkit, financial planning and analysis skills, and actionable marketing tactics to jump start your business.

 Take a look at the webinars below and register!